Modified District Government Services for DC Emancipation Day

 The Warming Center at the Downtown Day Services Center will be closed on Friday, April 16.
 The Sasha Bruce Youth Drop-In Center for District residents experiencing homelessness will be closed on Friday, April 16.

 All Department of Motor Vehicles (DMV) locations will be closed on Friday, April 16.
-DC DMV online services remain available, and customers are encouraged to use online options by visiting dmv.dc.gov.
+DC DMV online services remain available, and customers are encouraged to use online options by visiting [dmv.dc.gov]dmv.dc.gov.

 Department of Parks and Recreation (DPR) recreation, community, and aquatic centers will be closed on Friday, April 16.
 DPR parks, playgrounds, athletic courts, and fields will be open.